ariane-h/memoplan/README.md

    * Built with React and Redux, also using Thunk.
    * Hosted with Firebase.
 Using Firestore cloud functions to generate real-time notifications.
    * CRUD: a user can create projects, update and delete them.
    * Auth: Users can signup, login and logout of the app.
+Only the project author can update/delete a project.
    * Styling with materialize.css

 ## :wrench: Installation